opencog/learn/learn-lang-diary/README.md

   (2021) A loose jumble of ideas connecting communications, grammar, and the statistical mechanics of Link Grammar.
 Attempts to write down a partition function.
 (9 pages.)

+* [Drafts](drafts) -- (2015-2017) A directory containing assorted
+  short notes and rough drafts.
+Some of these are extracts from the diary that were requested during specific conversations.

 * [***Reading List***](Reading-List.md) --
   A bibliography of notable papers that provide background and